mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-11-28-pencil-53-review.md

 If you're too soft with the amount of pressure you apply to the tip while drawing, Blend may trigger inadvertently.
 The software is usually pretty good at figuring out when you want to Blend and corrects itself before blurring something.
 But if you're trying to draw lightly to preserve your Pencil tips then you and *Mr. Rewind* are going to become close friends because of it.

 I'm curious to learn about the experiences of others using Pencil and Blend.
-As my tips have broken in I've noticed a loss of springyness when pressing down, which appears to decrease Pencil's overall sensitivity --- causing smudges mid-stroke.
+As my tips have broken in I've noticed a loss of springiness when pressing down, which appears to decrease Pencil's overall sensitivity --- causing smudges mid-stroke.
 Not sure if this is a common occurrence or a symptom of me pressing too hard on the tip.
 Let me know your observations below in the comments section.

 ## What About the Eraser?